Economics (Course 14)

 Can be repeated for credit.

 For Course 14 students participating in off-campus internship experiences in economics.
-Before registering for this subject, students must have an employment offer from a company or organization and must identify a Course 14 supervisor.
-Upon completion of the internship, student must submit a letter from the employer describing the work accomplished, along with a substantive final report from the student approved by the MIT supervisor.
+Before registering for this subject, students must have an employment offer from a company or organization and must identify a Course 14 advisor.
+Upon completion of the internship, student must submit a letter from the employer describing the work accomplished, along with a substantive final report from the student approved by the MIT advisor.
 Subject to departmental approval.
 Consult departmental undergraduate office.

 Consult D. Donaldson